MPardesi/whats-app-clone/Readme.txt

-this is for whats app clone practice project
+this is for whats app clone practice project modified